Automating-GIS-processes/FEC2017-exercise1/README.md

 During the first lesson we did a small exercise where we made python to print the text "Hello World!".
 Copy the code into a script file `HelloWorld.py` and upload the file to this repository.
-Your code should look
+Your code should look something like this (with and update on the last line):

 ```python